cosmos/cosmos-sdk/docs/guide/basecoin-plugins.md

 countercli query counter
 ```

-The value Counter value should be 2, because we sent a second valid transaction.
+The Counter value should be 2, because we sent a second valid transaction.
 And this time, since we sent a countfee (which must be less than or equal to the
 total amount sent with the tx), it stores the `TotalFees` on the counter as well.

-Even if you don't see it in the UI, the result of the query comes with a proof.
+Keep it mind that, just like with `basecli`, the `countercli` verifies a proof
-This is a Merkle proof that the state is what we say it is, and ties that query
+that the query response is correct and up-to-date.
-to a particular header.
-Behind the scenes, `countercli` will not only verify that
-this state matches the header, but also that the header is properly signed by
-the known validator set.
-It will even update the validator set as needed, so long
-as there have not been major changes and it is secure to do so.
-So, if you wonder
-why the query may take a second... there is a lot of work going on in the
-background to make sure even a lying full node can't trick your client.

-In a latter [guide on InterBlockchainCommunication](ibc.md), we'll use these
-proofs to post transactions to other chains.

 Now, before we implement our own plugin and tooling, it helps to understand the
 `AppTx` and the design of the plugin system.